Tag: ancestors

 Ruth Ilene Wake

 Reading her journal from 1996, not long after my grandfather Lawrence’s passing, she writes, “I have saved these articles and I will put them in this book and hope someone will read them one day.”
-As I read this journal, she discusses driverless cars saying, “Cars will drive themselves, you’ll simply select your destination (edited later as pen color is different, always the perfectionist) and relax until you get there.
+As I read this journal, she discusses driverless cars, writing, “Cars will drive themselves, you’ll simply select your destination (edited later as pen color is different, always the perfectionist) and relax until you get there.
 This must have interested my grandmother, as she never had a driver’s license or drove a car.
 What freedom that would have offered her.

 Ruth’s Story